lnflash/charts/README.md

 ### Setup Infrastructure

-This setup has been tested on DigitalOcean.
+These charts have been tested on a custom DigitalOcean deployment.
 See ([`galoy-infra`](https://github.com/GaloyMoney/galoy-infra)) as a IaaS-based reference for Google Cloud Platform (GCP).

 ### Install Kubernetes